Attractive Solution of Binary Bose Mixtures: Liquid-Vapor Coexistence and Critical Point

+A constant pressure in the isothermal curves signals the liquid-vapor coexistence region, which we obtain via the Maxwell construction for the larger values of $T$ reported in Fig.~\ref{fig2}.
+In this case we are able to perform simulations well converged in the number of imaginary time steps for significantly larger values of $N$.
 The isothermal lines in Fig.~\ref{fig2} correspond to $N=512$ and still feature the typical S-like shape of finite-size systems in the coexistence region.
-Above the critical point the pressure is instead a monotonously increasing function of the density.
+Above the critical point the pressure is instead a monotonically increasing function of the density.
 The results for the pressure along a given isothermal line are fitted using a cubic curve in the volume per particle $1/n$ and the Maxwell construction is applied to determine the gap parameter $\Delta n=n_L-n_G$ between the densities respectively of the liquid and the gas.
 These two densities delimit the constant $p$ region.
-The Maxwell construction amounts to require the following condition on the fitting function $\int_{n_G^{-1}}^{n_L^{-1}}p\;\mathrm{d}(1/n)=0$ (see inset of Fig.~\ref{fig2}).
-We also checked that, by increasing further the number of particles, the values of $n_L$ and $n_G$ extracted from the Maxwell construction do not change appreciably~\cite{SM}.
+The Maxwell construction amounts to require the following condition on the fitting function $\int_{n_G^{-1}}^{n_L^{-1}}p\;d(1/n)=0$ (see inset of Fig.~\ref{fig2}).
+We also checked that, by increasing further the number of particles, the values of $n_L$ and $n_G$ extracted from the Maxwell construction do not change appreciably~\cite{Note4}.